 Most of my friends call me a cheese snob, I disagree of course, but, yes I am picky about where I buy cheese.
 Living in NYC, I have options… lots of options.
-But Taylor challenged me to visit a grocery store in a less-cheesehead town and find five good-to-great cheeses.
+But Taylor challenged me to visit a grocery store in a less-cheesehead town and find the best grocery store cheeses.
 At the time, I was visiting Atlanta, so I went to a grocery store on Ponce de Leon and found myself pleasantly surprised at the cheese selections.
 Cheeses that not only would I eat, but cheeses I do eat.
-Here are my finds:

 - Grafton Cheddar – Great cheddar, I’ve been a fan for years.
 Can be used as a table cheese, melted into macaroni for a decadent mac & cheese, or melted on your favorite sandwich.